Wolkabout/WolkGatewayModule-Modbus/README.md

          "maximum": 32767,                  // Maximum value that can be held in register.
 Required for visualization on WolkAbout IoT Platform

          "address": 0,                      // Register address
-         "registerType": "INPUT_REGISTER",  // Register type - "INPUT_REGISTER" or "HOLDING_REGISTER_ACTUATOR" or "HOLDING_REGISTER_SENSOR" or "INPUT_BIT" or "COIL"
+         "registerType": "INPUT_REGISTER",  // Register type - "INPUT_REGISTER" or "HOLDING_REGISTER_ACTUATOR" or "HOLDING_REGISTER_SENSOR" or "INPUT_CONTACT" or "COIL"
-         "dataType": "INT16",               // Data type stored in register - "INT16" or "UINT16" or "REAL32" for "INPUT_REGISTER"/"HOLDING_REGISTER_ACTUATOR"/"HOLDING_REGISTER_SENSOR" register type, and "BOOL" for "COIL"/"INPUT_BIT"
+         "dataType": "INT16",               // Data type stored in register - "INT16" or "UINT16" or "REAL32" for "INPUT_REGISTER"/"HOLDING_REGISTER_ACTUATOR"/"HOLDING_REGISTER_SENSOR" register type, and "BOOL" for "COIL"/"INPUT_CONTACT"
          "slaveAddress": 1                  // Slave address where the register is located - Ignored for TCP/IP },
       {